Deufel/Notes/README.md

 git branch -d "new_feature" # will delete localy git push origin --delte "new_feature" # will delete from remote repo git branch -s # to verify
+# To go back to an old version and branch off
+git log --graph --oneline --all --decorate # to see all committs # git checkout -b new-branch-name 4f8d768 # Creating a new branch from an old commit
 ```
 ### Easy